-In 2013, I left Microsoft for a couple of years to pursue some entrepreneurial ambitions in professional training and consulting services.
-I also took the opportunity to author and co-author a couple of books (one for the Azure Developer and one for the Azure IT Professional).
+In 2013, I decided to act on some entrepreneurial ambitions and left Microsoft to start a professional trainging company and later a professional services company.
+During this time I also took the opportunity to author and co-author a couple of books on Azure.
+One targeting the Azure Developer and another targeting IT Professionals seeking certification on Azure.

-I have a Bachelor of Science Degree in Computer Science and a bunch of Microsoft certifications, including the MCSD: Azure Solutions Architect certification.
+I have a Bachelor of Science Degree in Computer Science from the University of Texas at Dallas (UTD).
+I also have a bunch of Microsoft certifications.

 Home is in Dallas, TX.